-EXERCISE ISSUES (CONTINUED) YES NO Do you need to assess your employer's future equity value and long-term viability?
+GRANT ISSUES YES NO EXERCISE ISSUES (CONTINUED) YES NO Do you need help understanding the options granted to you?
+If so, consider reviewing your employer's stock plan, your grant agreement, and relevant forms used by your employer (e.g., for exercise and misc. elections).
+Do you need help determining the tax implications at grant?
+There are no regular or AMT income tax consequences at grant.
+Are you subject to a vesting schedule?
+If so, consider the following: Monitor the expiration of relevant time periods or the achievement of performance goals that trigger or terminate your exercise rights.
+Note whether your options have an early exercise feature, and weigh the advantages and risks of exercising prior to vesting.
+Will you be subject to clawback provisions?
+Do you need to review how termination of your employment (voluntarily or involuntarily), disability, or death might affect your interests under your plan?
+Be aware of rights tied to your status as an active employee, and be sure to plan around any foreseeable changes.
+In general, you have up to three months after terminating employment to make a qualifying disposition of shares (assuming the holding periods are met).
+Do you need to assess your employer's future equity value and long-term viability?
 If so, be mindful of becoming overly financially dependent upon your employer (as your sole source of earned income and a potentially large percentage of your net worth).
+Do you need to confirm the status of your ISOs?
 Prior to exercise, consult with your plan administrator to ensure that your options do indeed qualify for ISO tax treatment.
-Note that if you make an IRC §83(i) election you will lose ISO status.
+Note that if you make an IRC \$83(i) election you will lose ISO status.
 Do you need help determining the income tax implications of exercising vested options?
 If so, consider the following: There are no regular tax consequences at exercise.
-If you dispose of the stock in the same tax year as exercise, there are no AMT consequences.
 If you hold the stock throughout the tax year of exercise, the bargain element (i.e., the spread between the exercise price and FMV at exercise) is subject to AMT, and is a preference item in the year of exercise.
 Are you permitted to early exercise and purchase stock before vesting?
-If so, consider the following: There are no regular tax consequences at exercise, but AMT will be due on the bargain element (i.e., the spread between the exercise price and FMV at exercise) in the year of vesting.
-If you make an IRC §83(b) election for AMT purposes within the deadline (filed with the IRS within 30 days of exercise, with notice to your employer), you can accelerate the recognition of AMT to the year of early exercise.
+If so, consider the following: There are no regular tax consequences at exercise, but AMT will EXERCISE ISSUES YES NO be due on the bargain element (i.e., the spread between the exercise price and FMV at exercise) in the year of vesting.
+If you make an IRC §83(b) election for AMT purposes within the Do you need help determining the value of your interests?
+If so, consider the following: Compare the exercise price and the stock's current FMV to assess whether your options are "in the money" or "underwater."
+In addition to the potential bargain element and opportunity to share in any future stock appreciation, review the company's dividend policy and any potential tax benefits.
+Factor in a discount if the underlying shares are not marketable. (continue on next column) deadline (filed with the IRS within 30 days of exercise, with notice to your employer), you can accelerate the recognition of AMT to the year of early exercise.
 Be mindful that no more than \$100,000 in share value of options that first become exercisable in any given year can qualify for ISO treatment.
 This limit is cumulative, so an early exercise feature could run the risk of NQSO treatment by the IRS for excess amounts as options become exercisable. (continue on next page)

-2022 · WHAT ISSUES SHOULD I CONSIDER REGARDING MY INCENTIVE STOCK OPTIONS?
+2024 · WHAT ISSUES SHOULD I CONSIDER REGARDING MY INCENTIVE STOCK OPTIONS?